solidi/writing/35-what-is-a-staff-engineer-anyway.md

 **The staff engineer is recognized as a leader.** The staff software engineer continues to grow in their role; they become the *storytellers* within the teams and organizations.
 They market a brand, continuing to improve their craft, skillset, and lead projects.
 They have obtained a title that matches the designation.

-**Have a default bias toward action.** When problems and friction forms in the systems and codebases they are associated with, they move forward not by just observing but acting and correcting the observation without asking for permission.
+**Have a default bias toward action.** When problems and friction form in the systems and codebases they are associated with, they move forward not by just observing but acting and correcting the observation without asking for permission.
 They *self-authorize* to experiment and improve the systems.

 **Staff engineers are [free electrons](https://randsinrepose.com/archives/free-electron/).** Staff engineers have slack time to launch experiments to find solutions across teams.
 Sometimes they detail presentations about the current system’s pain points.
 They highlight how technical actions can reduce or eliminate tension.
 They are held accountable for the [holistic results and delivery](https://levelup.gitconnected.com/the-many-senses-of-software-engineering-aba9f289498c) of the products they serve.